New Jersey State Police: Previously issued equipment

-The New Jersey State Police adopted the Glock 19 Gen 4 9mm handgun as their new service pistol after the agency sued SIG Sauer for manufacturing defective handguns.
-The New Jersey State Police were using the SIG Sauer P229 before they transitioned to the Glock 19 Gen 4.
-The New Jersey State Police also use the Benelli M1 shotgun.

 Rank structure

 Uniform

 In addition to its distinctive triangular badge, Troopers wear a distinctive uniform for regular patrol duties, which is normally reserved for "Class A" functions in nearby state police forces (Delaware, New York, and Pennsylvania).
 The uniform originated from Schwarzkopf's time in the U.S. Army Cavalry.
 The winter uniform consists of a French blue Army-style coat, known as a blouse, with brass buttons, and gold triangular patches, with "N.J." on the right lapel and "S.P." on the left.
 The blouse is worn over a dress shirt, light blue for sergeants and below, white for lieutenants and above, and a navy blue necktie.
 Navy blue trousers or riding breeches bearing a gold stripe on each side completes the uniform.
 During the summer, the blouse is replaced with a long-sleeve blue shirt, while a necktie is still worn.
 A saucer-shaped hat (as opposed to a Stetson hat in New York and Maryland or the Campaign hat in Delaware and Pennsylvania) is worn, with two straps—one going over the crown, giving the uniform a distinctive, imposing appearance.
 The NJSP is one of only five state police forces that do not wear a badge on their uniform shirts; the Troopers' badge is only worn on their hat.
 For this reason, it is unusual to see a Trooper without his/her cover on.
 Enlisted Troopers wear their applicable rank on the sleeves while officers wear their rank on shoulder epaulets.
-Additionally, both winter and summer uniforms are worn with the full Sam Browne belt, if a belt-mounted sidearm is worn, unusual for a North American police agency’s patrol uniform due to cited safety concerns.
+Additionally, both winter and summer uniforms are worn with the full Sam Browne belt, if a belt-mounted sidearm is worn, unusual for a North American police agency's patrol uniform due to cited safety concerns.
 The full Sam Browne belt was adopted by Col. Schwarzkopf, as the belt gave the wearer a proper "brace" (known by General of the Armies John Pershing as the "West Point Brace;" appropriate at the time since Pershing and Schwarzkopf were both graduates).